 - In Metropolitan Melbourne and Regional Victoria all people must carry a face covering when they leave home unless they have a lawful reason not to.
-Face coverings must be worn indoors and outdoors, except if at home or if an exception applies. - Where worship is permitted, sanitiser must continue to be used regularly throughout the Liturgy, and celebrants must visibly sanitise before and after the distribution of Holy Communion. - For Clergy: A reminder that face coverings must be worn as you enter for Mass.
-They may be removed during the celebration of Mass, but are to be placed back on for the distribution of Holy Communion and at the conclusion of Mass as you process out.
+Face coverings must be worn indoors and outdoors, except if at home or if an exception applies.
+It is recommended that Primary School aged children wear face coverings where possible. - Where worship is permitted, sanitiser must continue to be used regularly throughout the Liturgy, and celebrants must visibly sanitise before and after the distribution of Holy Communion. - For Clergy: A reminder that face coverings must be worn as you enter for Mass.
+They may be removed during the celebration of Mass but are to be placed back on for the distribution of Holy Communion and at the conclusion of Mass as you process out.